emitanaka/dwexercise/README.md

 remotes::install_github("rstudio-education/gradethis")
 ```

-You can install this workshop packages as below.
+You can install this workshop package as below.

 ```r
 remotes::install_github("emitanaka/dwexercise")